 Organizations worldwide have adopted cloud collaboration tools in record numbers—and attackers have quickly followed.
 In recent months we have observed an acceleration in threat actors abusing Microsoft and Google’s popular infrastructure to host and send threats across Office 365, Azure, OneDrive, SharePoint, G-Suite, and Firebase storage.

-Last year, 59,809,708 malicious messages from Microsoft Office 365 targeted thousands of our customers.
-And more than 90 million malicious messages were sent or hosted by Google, with 27% sent through Gmail, the world’s most popular email platform.
-In Q1 2021, we observed seven million malicious messages from Microsoft Office 365 and 45 million malicious messages from Google infrastructure, which far exceed per quarter Google-based attacks in 2020.
+Last year, 59,809,708 malicious emails from Microsoft Office 365 targeted thousands of our customers.
+And more than 90 million malicious messages were sent or hosted during a Google exploitation, with 27% sent through Gmail, the world’s most popular email platform.
+In Q1 2021, we observed seven million malicious emails from Microsoft Office 365 and 45 million malicious messages from Google infrastructure, which far exceed per quarter Google-based attacks in 2020.

-The malicious message volume from these trusted cloud services exceeded that of any botnet in 2020, and the trusted reputation of these domains, including outlook.com and sharepoint.com, increases the difficulty of detection for defenders.
+The malicious message volume from the Microsoft and Google exploitation exceeded that of any botnet in 2020, and the trusted reputation of these domains, including outlook.com and sharepoint.com, increases the difficulty of detection for defenders.

 This authenticity perception is essential, as email recently regained its status as the top vector for ransomware and threat actors increasingly leverage the supply chain and partner ecosystem to compromise accounts, steal credentials, and siphon funds.
 We recently released supply chain findings that 98% of nearly 3,000 monitored organizations across the U.S., UK, and Australia, received a threat from a supplier domain over a 7-day window in February 2021.